mzeren-vmw/armatures/arm-15.agent_kerberos/index.md

 file system support for the $.
 The current approach of using a hostname look up service proved much simpler.

-In terms of alternatives to the feature itself customers can always use Puppet's existing certificate support.

-We recommend this new functionality only for customers who already have a functioning Kerberos infrastructure.

 Risks and Assumptions
 ---------------------

 * Implementor availability.

-* Armature process.

 * Requirements for broader platform support will significantly slow development.
   The initial target of Linux agents integrated with Active Directory is